-The purpose of this procedure is to describe the Drinking Water System owned by the Peterborough Utilities Commission and operated by PUG Services Corp.
-This outline documents a description of the drinking water system as prescribed by the DWQMS.
+The purpose of this procedure is to describe the Drinking Water System owned and operated by the City of Peterborough.
+This outlines a description of the drinking water system as prescribed by the DWQMS.

-The Peterborough Utilities Commission (PUC) is a municipal services board for the City of Peterborough which has ownership and full command and control of the municipal drinking water system, including the treatment plant, storage and pumping facilities, trunk and distribution water mains and individual water services up to the private property line.
-Water meters within the buildings, used as consumption measurement devices for billing purposes, are also owned by the PUC.
+The City of Peterborough has ownership and full command and control of the municipal drinking water system, including the treatment plant, storage and pumping facilities, trunk and distribution water mains and individual water services 5 up to the private property line.
+Water meters within the buildings, used as consumption measurement devices for billing purposes, are owned by the City of Peterborough.